stpaultim/key/README.md

 ## Generating a Random Encryption Key

+Encryption keys have options for key size.
+The default key size is 256 bits, with 8 bits per byte.
+For example, a string like `12345678901234567890123456789012` has 32 characters/bytes or 256 bits.
+There is also an option for specifying if the key was Base64-encoded.
+Base64 is used here to encode arbitrary bytes which are known to be safe to send without getting corrupted.

-An easy way to generate a random encryption key in a Unix environment is to enter the following command (changing the path and file name to suit your needs):
+One way to generate a random encryption key in a Unix environment is to enter the following command (changing the path and file name to suit your needs):

 `dd if=/dev/urandom bs=32 count=1 > /path/to/secret.key`

 This will create a binary file with a random 256-bit key.
 For a 128-bit key, change the 32 to 16 in the command.
+For simplification, consider the "bs" (byte) to equal a character.

+To use base64 encoding when generating the key, use:

+`dd if=/dev/urandom bs=32 count=1 | base64 -i - > path/to/secret.key`

+Alternatively, you could also create your own 32 character string and search online for a site that can base64 encode it.
+Then save it to text file that is outside the web root and enter the path to the key in the key settings.

 ## Using a Key